MayssaJaz/Wine-Classification-Project/README.md

 - Decision Tree
 - Random Forest

-he final stage involves evaluating each algorithm's performance against others, using accuracy as the primary metric for assessment.
+The final stage involves evaluating each algorithm's performance against others, using accuracy as the primary metric for assessment.
 ## Details
 More details are contained inside the report PDF file that was joined.